caplin/caplin-platform-diagnostics/README.md

 *   `pid`: process identifier of the running component
 *   Options:
-    *   `--jvm-heap-dump`: include the optional JVM heap dump diagnostic.
+    *   `--jvm-heap`: include the optional JVM heap dump diagnostic.
 Halts the JVM temporarily for the duration of the diagnostic.
 Only include this diagnostic when requested by Caplin Support.
     *   `--jvm-class-histogram`: include the optional JVM class histogram diagnostic.
 Halts the JVM temporarily for the duration of the diagnostic.
 Only include this diagnostic when requested by Caplin Support.
     *   `--strace`: include the optional `strace` diagnostic.
 Only include this diagnostic when requested by Caplin Support.
     *   `--help`: display help